 - no evidence of malignant change in any of the cutaneous lesions

 - no evidence of malignant melanoma in any organ apart from the meninges

-It is believed that neurocutaneous melanosis is the result of congenital dysplasia of melanoblasts (melanocyte precursors) which are of neural crest cells origin 1,4,7.
-These are located in the leptomeninges, globes, inner ear, sinonasal cavity and skin 1,4.
+It is believed that neurocutaneous melanosis is the result of congenital dysplasia of melanoblasts (melanocyte precursors) which are of neural crest cell origin 1,4,7.
+These are located in the leptomeninges, optic globes, inner ear, sinonasal cavity, and skin 1,4.

 For leptomeningeal imaging features, please refer to meningeal melanocytosis.